Rabi' al-Abrar

 Other transliterations include "Rabi ul-Abrar", "Rabi' al-Abrar", "Rabi-ul-Abrar", "Rabi'ul Abrar" and "Rabi' ul Abrar".

 Impact

 It has been used as a reference by books such as Peshawar Nights and scholars like Badruddin Shibli (died 769 A.H.)

+Translations

+An abridged English translation of this five volume work was published in a single volume in 2023.
+Selections from the Spring Garden of the Virtuous is the title of the translation and the translator has made it available as an open-access text through his website.